AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Declarations

+\bmhead{Competing interests} On behalf of all authors, the corresponding author states that there is no conflict of interest.

-\ack This project was supported by the Xunta de Galicia (Centro de investigación de Galicia accreditation 2019–2022, ED431G-2019/04) and the European Union (European Regional Development Fund—ERDF), as well as by the European Research Council under the European Union’s Horizon 2020 research and innovation program through consolidator grant NANOVR 866559.
+\bmhead{Funding Information} This work has been supported by the European Research Council under the European Union’s Horizon 2020 research and innovation programme through consolidator Grant NANOVR 866559, the Xunta de Galicia (Centro de investigación de Galicia accreditation), and the European Union (European Regional Development Fund—ERDF).
+DRG also thanks the Axencia Galega de Innovación for funding as an Investigador Distinguido through the Oportunius Program.

+\bmhead{Author contribution} All authors contributed to the study conception and design.
+Material and software preparation was done by J.B.
+Data collection, model development, and results analysis were performed by M.D.
+The first draft of the manuscript was written by M.D., R.R.W, and H.J.S.
+All authors reviewed, commented, and provided feedback on all versions of the manuscript.
+D.R.G. conceptualized the project, contributed to the final version of the manuscript, and supervised the project.
+All authors read and approved the final manuscript.

+\bmhead{Data Availability Statement} The data that support the findings of this study will be available from the corresponding author upon reasonable request.